wbamberg/wbamberg.github.io/_posts/2018-3-11-interactive-examples.md

 ## What's next?

-Right now we're working on implementing interactive examples for the HTML reference.
-We just concluded a round of user testing, with [encouraging results], and hope to start writing examples soon.
+Right now we're working on implementing interactive examples for the [HTML reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference).
+We have just finished a round of user testing, with [encouraging results](This text uses the Verdana font (10px), and hope to start writing examples soon.

-After that we'll look at the Web APIs.
-This is a huge area, so we'll prioritise some sections of it to start with.

-It's striking to me how the project has been shaped by so many people contributing such a range of different skills.
+To get this far, the project has been shaped by many people contributing a wide range of different skills.
 If you'd like to help out with the project, please check out the [interactive-examples repo] and the [MDN Discourse forum], where we regularly announce updates.